microsoft/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

    [Create an Azure SQL database in the Azure portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal).

 2. Once the SQL database is provisioned in Azure, open the **SQL Server Object Explorer** in Visual Studio.
-Click on **Add Server** icon and connect to the Azure SQL server which you have deployed in previous step.
+Click on **Add Server** icon and connect to the Azure SQL server which you have deployed in the previous step.

     ![connecttoazuresql](images/connecttoazuresql.png)
 3. To get the schema moved from the LocalDB to the new SQL Azure instance right-click on the LocalDB Instance and select the Schema Compare option.